pitt-cic/automatic-highlight-reel-generator/README.md

 > To be updated

 ---
-Based on the provided context, I'll create detailed Deployment and How to Use sections for your README:

 ## Deployment

 This section provides a complete guide for deploying the Automatic Highlight Reel Generator on AWS.